OneDrive sync reports in the Apps Admin Center

 If the EnableSyncAdminReports setting wasn't applied, go back and follow the steps under Set up the OneDrive sync health dashboard.

-If the device is on the Insiders or Production ring and the setting was applied correctly, wait for 36 hours with the device turned on and signed in to OneDrive.
+If the setting was applied correctly, wait for 36 hours with the device turned on and signed in to OneDrive.
 If the device still doesn't appear on the dashboard, open a support ticket with Microsoft.
 For more information, see the next section, Report a problem.

 Report a problem